intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ## Default Value of an Empty Dictionary

-For empty dictionaries, there are 2 defaults:
+For empty dictionaries, there are two defaults:

-1. If a parameter _is not_ included in configuration file, the default value will be utilized.
+1. If a parameter _is not_ included in the configuration file, the default value is utilized.

-2. If a parameter is present in configuration file with a default  value included, it appears as shown below.
+2. If a parameter is present in the configuration file with a default  value included, it appears as shown below.

 * `proxy: {}`

 ## Deciding to Leave the Proxy Parameter Empty

-There may be reasons to leave the proxy parameter set with an empty dictionary and should you decide to do this, it may be for the following reasons:
+There may be reasons to leave the proxy parameter set with an empty dictionary.
+Should you decide to do this, it may be for the following reasons:

-* When you _do not_ need a proxy because you _do not_ have one in your network.
+* You _do not_ need a proxy because you _do not_ have one in your network.

 * You intentionally _do not_ want to use a proxy to connect your cluster as an external network to keep it isolated from the Internet.